jsmn-prhmt/backend-assignment-btcenergy/README.md

 Retrieve the total energy consumption of all transactions performed by a specific wallet address.

 ### Arguments
-- `address(String!)` : The Bitcoin wallet address you want to query.
+- `address(String!)` : The Blockchain wallet address you want to query.
 ### Returns
 - A `Float` representing the total energy consumption in kWh for all transactions associated with the given address.